Amsterdam/openstad-e2e/README.md

-# Cypress test suite for Openstad Integration test
+# Cypress test suite for Openstad end to end testing

 See https://docs.openstad.amsterdam/ for more info about Openstad and it's features.